stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### BEN

-Maybe a bit, a bit direct threat of violence.
+Maybe a bit-- a bit direct threat of violence.

 #### TIM